DanEspin0821/Unit-21-Martian-Token-Crowdsale/README.md

 The crowdsale contract that you create will manage the entire crowdsale process.
 This process will allow users to send ether to the contract and receive KaseiCoin tokens, or **KAI**, in return.
 Your contract will automatically mint the tokens and distribute them to a buyer in one transaction.

 Note that you’ll record a short video or animated GIF or take several screenshots that show the deployed contract in action.

-In the `README.md` file of your GitHub repository for this homework assignment, you’ll create a section named Evaluation Evidence.
-In this section, you’ll share screenshots of your work from each subsection of the assignment.

 ### Evaluation Evidence
 First, compliling the KaseiCoin contract